caspii/casparwre.de/_posts/2023-03-03-webapp-afterlife.md

 Overall, I estimate the app would continue to function for a minimum of six months.
 If the credit card remains active I could imagine it continuing to run for 1-2 years and with a bit of luck, maybe even 5 years.
 The thing is, one way or another, I will never find out!

 Do you have a succession plan for your webapp?

+PS.
+To see if I survive, [follow me on Twitter](https://twitter.com/wrede).